 Lower density areas are designated according to the population of the region.
-If the area has less than 100 inhabitants per square metres, it is considered a lower-density area.
-Another criterion of this is the gross domestic product per capita which qualifies a region as a lower density area if it is below 75 per cent.
+If the area has less than 100 inhabitants per square meter, it is considered a low-density area.
+Another criterion of this is the gross domestic product per capita which qualifies a region as a lower density area if it is below 75 percent.

 The Most Popular Lower Density Areas in Portugal

-Many neighbourhoods like Alentejo, Viseu, Évora and Beja are both popular spots among tourists and offer affordable property prices.
-The most popular such areas in the country are: Faro, Viseu, Santarém, Leiria, Braga, Aveiro, Viana do Castelo, some neighbourhoods of Porto, and Coimbra.
+Many neighborhoods like Alentejo, Viseu, Évora, and Beja are both popular spots among tourists and offer affordable property prices.
+The most popular such areas in the country are: Viseu, Santarém, Leiria, Braga, Aveiro, Viana do Castelo, some neighborhoods of Porto, and Coimbra.

 Advantages of the Lower Density Areas